anybox/anybox.recipe.odoo/doc/old_readme.rst

                       "to be a problem with our setup. ") session.update_modules(['crm', 'sales'])

-The idea is that such scripts only take very wide decisions, most of the upgrade logic residing actually in modules, within the ``migrate`` hierarchy.
+The idea is that such scripts only take very high-level decisions, most of the upgrade logic residing actually in modules, within the ``migrate`` hierarchy.